vishal8310/nodepay/README.md

-## 1- MANADATORY STEPS TO RUN THE CODE
+## 1- SOME IMPORTANT STEPS TO RUN THE CODE

-Before running the script, ensure you have Python version 3.4 or latest version installed on your machine.
-Then, install the necessary Python packages using:
+1- Before running the script, ensure you have Python version 3.4 or latest version installed on your machine.
+2- if u want to run without proxy then skip 4th line and slect no proxy at running time

 # 2- clone repo
  ```sh